iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 ### Customer Identity and Delivery Verification

 **Problem**: Proof of Collection.
-Customers and e-commerce sites want to guarantee goods are collected by the right customer and avoid threats and frauds in the distribution chain.
+Customers and e-commerce providers want to guarantee goods are collected by the right customer and avoid threats and frauds in the distribution chain.

 1. A customer creates a decentralized identity (DID) using a mobile application.
 This application can be a standalone